r-spatial/rgee/paper.md

 ```

 ## Interactive Map Display
-rgee offers interactive map display through  "Map\$addLayer", an R function mimicking the mapping module of the Earth Engine JavaScript code editor.
-Map\$addLayer takes advantage of the `getMapId` EE method to fetch and return an ID dictionary being used to create layers into a mapview [@appelhans2016mapview] object.
-Users can specify visualization parameters to Map\$addLayer by using the argument visParams, as shown below:
+rgee offers interactive map display through  `Map\$addLayer`, an R function mimicking the mapping module of the Earth Engine JavaScript Code Editor. `Map\$addLayer` takes advantage of the `getMapId` EE method to fetch and return an ID dictionary being used to create layers in a mapview [@appelhans2016mapview] object.
+Users can specify visualization parameters to `Map\$addLayer` by using the visParams argument, as demostrated below:

 ```r
 library(rgee)